 Difficulty or Absence of Breathing: The person may be gasping for air, struggling to breathe, or not breathing at all.
 The skin may appear bluish (cyanosis) due to a lack of oxygen.

 Immediate Action: Begin CPR immediately if the person remains unresponsive and is not breathing normally.
 In drowning cases, starting with rescue breaths is crucial because the primary issue is often a lack of oxygen rather than a sudden cardiac event.
 After providing two initial rescue breaths to oxygenate the lungs, proceed with chest compressions to circulate the oxygenated blood.
+When performing mouth to mouth breathing, it is important to follow specific steps to ensure effective rescue breathing.
 Continue CPR until professional medical help arrives.
 If the person begins breathing on their own, place them in the recovery position and monitor their breathing closely.

 It is important to complete training courses on emergency response, such as anaphylaxis care and severe bleeding management, to effectively handle drowning incidents.